LiamJCates/Programming-Notes/Programming Tools/IDEs/Eclipse/Introduction.md

 * It's plug-in based, and there are a lot of plug-ins.
 <br/>

-An open source project means Eclipse constantly evolves with a major regular release scheduled every year.
-Cross platform compatibility means that Eclipse will always be available to use.
+An open source project means Eclipse constantly evolves with a major regular release scheduled every year.<br/>
-And most tools that benefit from IDE integration have a plug-in. <br/>
+Cross platform compatibility means that Eclipse will always be available to use.<br/>
-Once you've learned Eclipse, you'll be up to speed on several other IDEs automatically.
+And most tools that benefit from IDE integration have a plug-in, so once you've learned Eclipse, you'll be up to speed on several other IDEs automatically.